juhp/stack-all/README.md

 You can abbreviate `lts-XX` args to `ltsXX` on the commandline.

-There are `--oldest`  and `--newest` options to specify the range of lts versions to build over.
+There are `--oldest`  and `--newest` options to specify the range of lts versions to build over:

 You can specify the oldest major lts to build for with eg `stack-all -o lts13`.
 Otherwise if not configured the default oldest lts is currently `lts-11`.